francisdavey/physics/planning/leibniz.md

 - You can use a wedge product to perform operations on total differentials to find algebraic identities for partial derivatives: https://johncarlosbaez.wordpress.com/2021/09/13/the-cyclic-identity-for-partial-derivatives/
 - Gordon Plotkin has an equational theory: https://math.ucr.edu/home/baez/mathematical/ACTUCR/Plotkin_Partial_Differentiation.pdf
 - Baez commentary: https://johncarlosbaez.wordpress.com/2020/05/18/a-complete-axiomatisation-of-partial-differentiation/
+#### Complaints and ambiguities
+- Arnol'd's complaint
+- Functional view
+- Lots of "reform" ideas (detail put off to later)
+#### In the spirit of Leibniz
+- Let's try to do someting in the Leibniz spirit as much as we can.
+We would like partial f to be a standalone thing which we can take a ratio of.
+- Suppose we have f is a function of x and y, an expression in f and its differentials probably defines a surface not a curve.
+This is not the only possibility (can we perhaps always have surfaces if f is just a variable).
+- On a surface there are lots of different directions we could differentiate in, unlike with 1D, where all we didn't know what the parameter's rate.
+Now we don't know which direction that parameter might be taking us.
+- Pro tem, let us try defining partial(f, w). w defines lines of constant w.
+We would like to be able to differentiate across w (why?) but we can't step between them.
+- So assume we have a vector field T of curves parametrised by t that runs across them.
+Now they are linked up.
+- partial(f, w)= pick an arbitrary foliation of curves with parameter t that is not colinear to w lines call it gamma_w(t) and pass that to df (which acts on curves).
+We get df/dt along gamma.
+- This obviously depends on the T foliation.
+Oh no!
+But it cancels out just as for total differentials.
+- partial(f,w)/partial(f,x) has no such dependency and is a ratio of the two.
+- Notationally we can lift partial f so that it is a function on arbitrary gammas, then partial f/partial x (restricted to w) = partial(f,w)/partial(f,x)

 ## LOAD-BEARING
 - [ ] Epsilon-style definition of derivative, Lim epsilon->0 of 1/epsilon( f(x+ε) − f(x)) — it or something like it is needed no later than the definition of df, which will involve some kind of limit.
 We also need it if we want to contrast differentials v derivatives  — status: idea